vippsas/management-api/management-api-quick-start.md

 </TabItem>
 </Tabs>

-Take note of the merchant serial numbers and use one of these in the next step.
+Take note of the ID numbers and use one of these in the next step.

 ### Step 4 - Get sales unit by Merchant Serial Number